hbctraining/Intro-to-ChIPseq/lessons/12_functional_analysis.md

 We find many terms related to **development and differentiation** and amongst those we see the term 'stem cell population maintenance'.
 This makes sense since functionally, Nanog blocks differentiation.
 Thus, negative regulation of Nanog is required to promote differentiation during embryonic development.
 Recently, Nanog has been shown to be involved in neural stem cell differentiation which might explain the abundance of brain-related terms we observe.

 Another popular resource for pathway level annotations is the [KEGG database](https://www.genome.jp/kegg/catalog/org_list.html).
-There is a function in `clusterProfiler` that allows us to  of Let's try a **KEGG pathway enrichment** and visualize again using the the dotplot.
-Again, we see a relevant pathway 'Signaling pathways regulating pluripotency of stem cells'.
+There is a function in `clusterProfiler` that allows us to perform **KEGG pathway enrichment** and visualize the results using the the dotplot.
+Again, we see a relevant pathway 'Signaling pathways regulating pluripotency of stem cells' is enriched.

 ```
 ekegg <- enrichKEGG(gene = entrez,
                  organism = 'hsa',
                  pvalueCutoff = 0.05)

-dotplot(kk)
+dotplot(ekegg)
 ```

 <img src="../img/kegg-dotplot.png">

-### Multiple samples
+### Comparing enrichment across samples

-Our dataset consist of two different transcription factor peak calls, so it would be useful to compare functional enrichment results from both.
-We will do this using the `compareCluster` function.
-We see similar terms showing up, and in particular the stem cell term is more significant (and a higher gene ratio) in the Pou5f1 data.
+Our dataset consists of two different transcription factor peak calls, so it would be useful to be able to compare functional enrichment results side-by-side in the same plot.
+We can do this using the `compareCluster` function.
+We see similar terms showing up, and in particular the stem cell term is more significant (with a higher gene ratio) in the Pou5f1 target gene list.

 ```
 # Create a list with genes from each sample